-Castle Category: Family Friendly Castle Stays, Dog/Pet Friendly Castle Stays, Castles to Rent, and Self Catering Castle StaysCastle Tags: Best Castle and Chateau Stays in the South of France
+Castle Category: Family Friendly Castle Stays, Dog/Pet Friendly Castle Stays, Castles to Rent, and Self Catering Castle StaysCastle Tags: Best Castle & Chateau Stays in the South of France in 2020

 The 17th century era Château de Tourreau is without doubt one of the finest châteaux for rent in Provence, and indeed one of Provence’s finest properties in general, It has been beautifully renovated, in keeping with its historical spirit but with 21st century conveniences and facilities, and the interior design is immaculate at every turn.

 It also has 17 acres of private parkland which include a historic consecrated chapel, meticulously designed gardens (with a large swimming pool and tennis courts), as well as woodlands, orchards, streams and a small lake.

 Note.
 There is a 3 night minimum stay at this property.
 The interiors cover at least 800 square metres, with nine double and twin bedrooms in total.
 On the ground and first floor you have three master bedrooms with queen sized beds and ensuite bathrooms.
 And on the second, six more bedrooms all of which are also ensuite; one with king size bed, two with queen size, two with standard doubles and one with twin beds.
 Check on the booking page here.

 Other rooms at the property include a lovely formal dining hall, a library, a large kitchen and three reception rooms.
 The Château’s internal courtyard is an extra charming feature with its fountains and jasmine covered walls, and is perfect for al fresco dining.
 And speaking of dining, a talented local chef can be hired for the duration of your stay if you so wish, and cooking lessons can also even be arranged, just write a request note after booking.